Skip to main content

 Forty

-Six-year-old Jonathan Ashton is walking home taking short cut along a footpath that his Mum has always told him not to.
-He hears a sound of someone approaching so he starts to run.
+Six-year-old Jonathan Ashton is walking home, taking a short cut along a footpath that his Mum has always told him not to.
+He hears a sound of someone approaching, so he starts to run.
 A jogger passes him.
 Relieved, Jonathan laughs, just as two hands grab him and drag him out of sight.

 Forty-One

-Over dinner Wallace and Kim share details about the pasts and their lives now.
+Over dinner, Wallace and Kim share details about their pasts and their lives now.
 He asks her about the Celts.
 She tells him they foretold the future by studying the entrails of sacrificial victims.
 He tells her what happened to Kirkland and Lawrence.
-She tells him that the Druids thought that different parts of bodies carried different powers and by destroying the body they would destroy the soul, and could not be possessed.
+She tells him that the Druids thought that different parts of bodies carried different powers, and by destroying the body, they would destroy the soul, and it could not be possessed.
 Wallace receives a phone call at Kim's house and has to leave.
 A child has been kidnapped.
 They kiss and he leaves.

 Part Two